ChALkeR/Lliira/Readme.md

 Default probability values for scores are `[0.02, 0.2, 0.5, 0.8, 0.94, 0.95]`.
 That never reaches `0` and `1` on a purpose — those are not real-world probabilites.
 So `0` is not always 0% and `5` can not mean 100% attendance — unexpected things happen.

+Default quorum size is `0.5 + 1e-6`, which stands for «more than 50%».

 [tsv]: https://en.wikipedia.org/wiki/Tab-separated_values
 [standard deviation]: https://en.wikipedia.org/wiki/Standard_deviation